mariuszmspace/my-links/README.md

 - [Common Python Mistakes](https://news.ycombinator.com/item?id=7715349) - Link and discussion on HN -- `article`
 - [Comprehensive Python Cheatsheet](https://gto76.github.io/python-cheatsheet/) - Includes many modules -- `collection`
 - [Computer Science Flash Cards](https://github.com/jwasham/computer-science-flash-cards) - As described, can be converted into an Anki deck -- `Python`
+- [Container Proxy](https://addons.mozilla.org/en-US/firefox/addon/container-proxy/) - Set up proxies and then assign proxy to a container.
+Each request comming from any tab in the container will use this proxy -- `Firefox`
+- [Container Tabs Sidebar](https://addons.mozilla.org/en-US/firefox/addon/container-tabs-sidebar/) - Show tabs in a sidebar grouped by privacy containers -- `Firefox`
 - [Container Training](https://container.training/intro-selfpaced.yml.html#1) - Self paced and interactive, formerly Intro to Docker -- `training`
 - [Cool Store](https://github.com/vietnam-devs/coolstore-microservices) - An exercise to wire up small microservices into a larger application -- `tutorial`
 - [curl Exercises](https://jvns.ca/blog/2019/08/27/curl-exercises/) - Exercises for the 'curl' command -- `tutorial`